VaishakhVipin/cortex-memory/PROJECT_SUMMARY.md

-# 🧠 PMT Protocol - Project Summary
+# 🧠 Cortex - Project Summary

 ## 🎯 Current State: Enterprise-Ready Semantic Context System

-PMT Protocol has evolved from a basic context-aware system into a **12/12 enterprise-grade semantic context layer** that leading AI companies can adopt for commercialization.
+Cortex has evolved from a basic context-aware system into a **12/12 enterprise-grade semantic context layer** that leading AI companies can adopt for commercialization.

 ## 🏗️ Architecture Overview